kylesteckler/gcp/dataflow/bigquery_text_embedding/README.md

-### Beam/Dataflow pipeline for generating embeddings for a text field in a BigQuery table.
+### Beam/Dataflow pipeline for generating embeddings from a text field in a BigQuery table.

-This pipeline uses Google's [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) to generate 512 dimensional embeddings from a text input.
+This pipeline uses Google's [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) to generate 512-dimensional embeddings from a text input.
 If you wish to use another model you need to change the url in the `EmbedDoFn`'s setup method.
 The pipeline creates a new BigQuery table that is identical to the source table, with an additional array column: the embedding of the text column specified.

 #### Parameters
 - `project`: Google Cloud project ID.